Ukraine slows Russian advance under shadow of nuclear threat

 U.S. and British officials played down Putin’s nuclear threat, and its practical meaning was not immediately clear.
 Russia and the United States typically have land- and submarine-based nuclear forces that are prepared for combat at all times, but nuclear-capable bombers and other aircraft are not.

-A tiny sliver of hope emerged as a Ukrainian delegation arrived on the border with Belarus for talks with Russian officials Monday.
+A tiny sliver of hope emerged as talks began between Ukrainian and Russian officials Monday.
 Ukrainian President Volodymyr Zelenskyy’s office said it would demand an immediate cease-fire.

 While Ukraine sent its defense minister and other top officials, the Russian delegation is led by Putin's adviser on culture — an unlikely envoy for ending the war and a sign of how Moscow views the talks.
 It wasn’t immediately clear what Putin is seeking in the talks or from the war itself.